 For starters, natural light isn’t available in every space.
 Even if you have windows, they will filter out a large portion of the sun’s intensity.
-As a result, it lacks the potency of direct sun or grow lights.
+As a result, it lacks the potency of direct sun or grows lights.

 The light that comes through is considerably less intense if the window does not face the sun or anything is blocking it.
 Plants that require a lot of light will struggle to thrive on a windowsill.

 However, because you can manage the intensity of grow lights by modifying how near they are to the plant and adding or removing lights, you can ensure that your plants receive enough light!